Parika23/skin-condition-diagnosis/README.md

 # Skin Condition Screening System

-A console-based C++ project that uses a symptom questionnaire and object-oriented programming to identify a **possible** skin condition and display associated nutritional information and food recommendations.
+A console based C++ project that uses a symptom questionnaire and object-oriented programming to identify a **possible** skin condition and display associated nutritional information and food recommendations.

 > **Disclaimer:** This is an educational, rule-based prototype.
 It does not provide medical diagnosis or treatment and should not replace advice from a qualified healthcare professional.